Menu

 Comments:

 John King was born on February 7, 1862, in Ballinrobe, County Mayo, Ireland.
-After fleeing an incident involving the Royal Irish Constabulary, he made his way to the United States and enlisted in the U.S. Navy in 1893.
+Known for his strong will and fiery temperament, he fled Ireland after an incident involving the Royal Irish Constabulary and made his way to the United States, where he enlisted in the U.S. Navy in 1893.

 Source of information: en.wikipedia.org, victoriacrossonline.co.uk/